What has one of your career highlights been?

 “[Drury] prepared me in that when I was given a task, it was expected to be completed to the best of my abilities,” he says.
 “That certainly comes into play a lot with my professional life.
 In the classroom or the conference room, it’s the same situation.
 You’re given tasks and expected to complete them to the best of your abilities."

-While Stuart earned his degree more than 20 years ago, his lasing friendships remain a testament to the personal relationships that develop amongst the Drury community.
+While Stuart earned his degree more than 20 years ago, his lasting friendships remain a testament to the personal relationships that develop amongst the Drury community.

 In fact, Stuart says the memorable sense of humor of his favorite communication professor remains a treasured memory – and frequent topic of conversation when he gets together with his former classmates.